naserhha/product-recommendation-advisor/README.md

 2. Search existing issues
 3. Create a new issue if needed

-## License
+## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a **Custom NonCommercial Attribution License**.

+- ✅ Free to use, modify, and share for **non-commercial** and **educational** purposes
+- ❌ **Commercial use, resale, or monetization** is strictly prohibited without prior written consent
+- 📛 Attribution required: Developed by Mohammad Nasser Haji Hashemabad (https://mohammadnasser.com)

+📬 For commercial licensing or inquiries: [info@mohammadnasser.com](mailto:info@mohammadnasser.com)

 ## Credits
 Developed by [Mohammad Nasser Haji Hashemabad](https://mohammadnasser.com)